The biggest event in badminton is upon us once again, and the first time since the pandemic that spectators are allowed back on the venues.

 Diving into the all around badminton shoe category, a few models stood out.
 The reason I’ve included seven is that the 3rd and 4th spots were even between two pairs.

-most popular badminton shoes during olympics 2024
+The most popular badminton rackets

 Rackets are trickier for me to identify during game footage, leading to 19.5% of them being unconfirmed as there are more options available compared to shoes.
 In fact, I spotted 45 different badminton rackets used among the 174 players participating in the 2024 Olympics.